yuhao/yuhao.github.io/blog/src/md/cmf.md

     <figcaption><b>Figure 7: The luminance of EEW and the luminance of the three primaries.</b></figcaption>
 </p>

 Figure 7 plots the luminance of the EEW and the three primaries.
-As we can see, blue contributes very little to the luminance, which shouldn't be too surprising in that the amount of S cones is only about 2% - 7% on the retina [Roorda 1999].
+As we can see, blue contributes very little to the luminance.

 5, We know that L<sup>r</sup>R(𝛌), L<sup>g</sup>G(𝛌), and L<sup>b</sup>B(𝛌) represent the luminance of red, green, and blue in matching the luminance of 1 W of the monochromatic light 𝛌.
 How about the power of each primary in matching the luminance of 1 W of the monochromatic light 𝛌?